nielrenned/aoc2022/README.md

 ```

 Each score is written as `move_value + outcome_value`, for readability.
 That ended up being a good decision, as I could easily make the edits for the new scores in Part 2.

+### Day 3

+In this problem, we're looking for overlap between lists of letters, and told that the overlap will be unique.
+That means that even if there's repetition in the lists, there *won't* be repetition of the overlapping item.
+So we can treat the lists as *sets* of letters, and use Python's `set` object to do all the heavy lifting for us.
+That's a powerful tool for a weak problem, but it makes the code short and sweet!